 DataSunrise Achieves AWS DevOps Competency Status in AWS DevSecOps and Monitoring, Logging, Performance

-Running DataSunrise on Kubernetes Using the Helm Chart
+Running DataSunrise on Kubernetes Using Helm Chart

-Running DataSunrise on Kubernetes Using the Helm Chart
+Running DataSunrise on Kubernetes Using Helm Chart

 Deploying applications in Kubernetes can be complex, requiring detailed knowledge of its various components and their functions.
 Helm simplifies this process, making Kubernetes deployment straightforward and manageable.
 Instead of manually creating and maintaining multiple YAML manifests for each Kubernetes object, Helm consolidates everything into a single package that can be easily deployed to your Kubernetes cluster.
 This significantly reduces the time and complexity involved in managing Kubernetes applications.